droptica/d_p_tiles/README.md

-# Shuffle.js gallery paragraph for Droopler #
+# Masonry gallery paragraph for Droopler #
 [![N|Solid](https://www.droopler.pl/profiles/contrib/droopler/themes/custom/droopler_theme/logo.svg)](http://droopler.pl)

 *The module is not supported at this time.
 Currently it works only with **dev-new-paragraphs** branch of Droopler.*